Once a time

 the woods And through the To I am ma'am, Into the To house-

-LITTLE RED RIDING The way is clear, The is good, I no fear, Nor no one should.
-The are just trees, The are just wood.
-I of hate to ask it, But do you have a
+RED RIDING HOOD The way is clear, The is good, I no fear, Nor no one should.
+The are just trees, The trees are wood.
+I sort of to ask it, But do you a basket?

-Into the To bring some To who Is in bed. can tell What ahead.
+Into the To bring some To who Is in bed.
+Never can lies ahead.
 For all I know, already dead.

 But the woods, the woods, Into the To house And home dark.